Seagate/cortx/doc/integrations/cortx-docker/README.md

     aws s3 --endpoint "http://192.168.1.91" ls s3://testbucket/docker/registry/v2/repositories/

 Step 3: From Docker deployment machine, pull docker image from Docker Registry server.
-Then you can start to use the donwnloaded docker image as usual.
+Then you can start to use the downloaded docker image as usual.

     C:\tmp>docker pull 192.168.1.115:5000/hello
     Using default tag: latest